ashadria1/coding-quiz/README.md

 Description:

 The task for this coding exercise is to build a timed JavaScript coding quiz with multiple-choice questions.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by customized JavaScript code.
 It will aim to have a clean, polished, and responsive user interface.
-I spent a good deal of time trying to get the countdown timer to work (finding many online that worked in their own window, but wouldn't work when I tried to adapt it to my code),
+I spent a good deal of time trying to get the countdown timer to work (finding many online that worked in their own window, but wouldn't work when I tried to adapt it to my code), but I was finally able to make the Tomato Timer work for my purposes.

 Requirements: